 Democracy and the Principle of Cooperation

-Democracy is based on balancing power, making trade-offs, and ensuring civil liberties, and more importantly, is about making sure that citizens are engaged in solving problems.
-These roles cannot be dispensed by an invested political elite alone, there is a need for a broadening of our understanding of how democracy works.
+Democracy is based on balancing power, making trade-offs, and ensuring civil liberties, and more importantly, it is about making sure that citizens are engaged in solving problems.
+These roles cannot be dispensed by an invested political elite alone, there is a need for broadening our understanding of how democracy works.
 Besides, not all the change needs to happen within government or led by government but most of the work of democracy is the work of citizens.
 The challenge in Zimbabwe and indeed in many other countries is that the idea of citizens is restricted mostly to voting and, in many cases, they are mostly referred to as voters.
 Voting is a necessary function within our democracy, but it is also not the only function of citizens.
-In other instances, citizens have been equated to the work done by non-state actor institutions such as NGOs, human rights groups, unions, etc. Non-state actor institutions are at a preliminary level indeed an expression of citizens’ interest but over time a disconnect can also occur in which citizen interests remain at the periphery of what these institutions do.
+In other instances, citizens have been equated to the work done by non-state actor institutions such as NGOs, human rights groups, unions, etc. Non-state actor institutions are at a preliminary level indeed an expression of citizens' interest but over time a disconnect can also occur in which citizen interests remain at the periphery of what these institutions do.

 There is a need for the emergence of a civic agency that is built through ongoing collective work where citizens begin to see themselves as co-creators of a new democratic governance framework.
 First, we must get beyond an overreliance on experts and begin to tap into various forms of knowledge embedded within communities.
-Boyte (2009:3) argues that ‘we have to get beyond expert cults if we want to develop civic agency, the capacities of people and communities to solve problems and to generate cultures that sustain such agency’.
-David Mathews (2020), writing in a context of warning trust in the representative state system suggests that maybe this could be the time to reconsider Abraham Lincoln’s ideal of a government of, by, and for the people in the Gettysburg Address to include governing with the people.
-According to Mathews a withstrategy encourages collaboration through mutually beneficial or reinforcing efforts between the citizenry and the government.
+Boyte (2009:3) argues that 'we have to get beyond expert cults if we want to develop civic agency, the capacities of people and communities to solve problems and to generate cultures that sustain such agency'.
+David Mathews (2020), writing in a context of warning trust in the representative state system suggests that maybe this could be the time to reconsider Abraham Lincoln's ideal of a government of, by, and for the people in the Gettysburg Address to include governing with the people.
+According to Mathews a 'with' strategy encourages collaboration through mutually beneficial or reinforcing efforts between the citizenry and the government.
 It fosters collective work, not only among people who are alike or who like one another but among those who recognize they need one another to survive or to live the lives they want to live.
-In his formulation of the ‘with’ strategy, in which he describes complementary production fostering reciprocity between what citizens do and what governments do.
-The strategy is based on evidence that governments at any level can’t do their jobs as effectively without the complementary efforts of people working with people.[1]
-That is because there are some things that can only be done by citizens or that are best done by them.
-People aren’t the only ones who need people democratic governments need working citizens.
-An instance of citizens’ complementary production does not necessarily need to be organised through the state, but they produce public goods such as welfare, public safety, and food security which are otherwise traditionally provided for by the state.
+In his formulation of the 'with' strategy, in which he describes complementary production fostering reciprocity between what citizens do and what governments do.
+The strategy is based on evidence that governments at any level can't do their jobs as effectively without the complementary efforts of people working with people.[1]
+That is because some things can only be done by citizens or that are best done by them.
+People aren't the only ones who need people democratic governments need working citizens.
+An instance of citizens' complementary production does not necessarily need to be organised through the state, but they produce public goods such as welfare, public safety, and food security which are otherwise traditionally provided for by the state.

 Second, there is a need to make sure that there are adequate platforms for expression.
 Communities are unique.
-Individuals within different communities will build their civic agency based on needs/challenges that they are responding to.
+Individuals within different communities will build their civic agency based on the needs/challenges that they are responding to.
 There is a need to avoid prescriptive frameworks.
 Third, evidence from many studies has shown that individuals who are members of associations tend to be more interested in politics, better informed and to be more often involved in acts of political participation than people who are not members of such associations.
 Civic activism impacts the public arena positively because associations support the social infrastructure of public spheres that develop agendas, test ideas, embody deliberations, and provide voice.
-In almost every community (rural and urban) there is a mosaic of associational forms that includes loose unstructured networks such as civic engagement associations, residents’ associations, neighbourhood watch committees, faith-based associations, loans, and savings associations, women’s associations, burial societies, and professional associations are active across the length and breadth of Zimbabwe.
+In almost every community (rural and urban) there is a mosaic of associational forms that includes loose unstructured networks such as civic engagement associations, residents' associations, neighbourhood watch committees, faith-based associations, loans, and savings associations, women's associations, burial societies, and professional associations are active across the length and breadth of Zimbabwe.
 These are the incubators of cooperation and democracy.

 The associative activities take the form of popular local organisations, and their proliferation is based on the real needs, interests, and knowledge of the people involved.
 These flourish in any environment, even in areas that do not encourage independent association.
 There is a wide range of associational forms in both the rural and urban settings, including savings and loans societies, self-help organisations, multi-purpose cooperatives, occupational groupings, farmers unions, and, since the 1960s, rural-based NGOs.
 The leadership in these associations originates from amongst the concerned communities.
 Tocqueville (1840) notes that associations are the key features of democracy.
-When Alexis deTocqueville visited the United States in 1832 he was struck by the vitality of its civic sphere: “Americans of all ages, all conditions, all minds constantly unite…”.
-Tocqueville identified four different roles of associations as per Table below:
+When Alexis de Tocqueville visited the United States in 1832 he was struck by the vitality of its civic sphere: "Americans of all ages, all conditions, all minds constantly uniteā€¦".
+Tocqueville identified four different roles of associations as per the Table below:

 Table 1-1 The Role of Associations